 Professorships and Tenure

-Some professors are on the tenure track, which means they are guaranteed a permanent position after successfully passing a tenure evaluation.
+Some professors are on the tenure track, which means they are guaranteed a permanent position usually with a higher salary after successfully passing a tenure evaluation.

 Tenure-track junior professors undergo two evaluations during their W1 appointment.
-A positive evaluation after three years means they are eligible for a W2 or W3 professorship.
+A positive evaluation after three years means they are eligible for a W2 or W3 professorship at a research university.
 At the end of six years, a positive tenure evaluation guarantees them a permanent W2 or W3 position at the same institution.
 Non-tenure-track junior professors are also qualified for W2 and W3 professorships after three years, following a positive evaluation.
 For the most part, they will have to apply for the professorship at a university other than their starting institution.

 If W2 professors have fixed-term positions, they may also have the option of tenure.
 They usually undergo several assessments and performance reviews throughout their appointment, ending with a final evaluation.
-A successful evaluation can lead to a tenured W2 position, or promotion to a W3 professorship.
+A successful evaluation can lead to a tenured W2 position, or, if previously agreed upon, to a promotion to a W3 professorship.

 Joint Position at a University and a Research Institute